goyek/goyek/README.md

 ### Task runner

-You can use [`type Runner`](https://pkg.go.dev/github.com/pellared/taskflow#Runner) for testing the execution of a single command.
-It may be handy e.g. during development of a new task, when debugging some issue or if you want to have a test suite for your reusable commands.
+You can use [`type Runner`](https://pkg.go.dev/github.com/pellared/taskflow#Runner) to execute a single command.

+It may be handy during development of a new task, when debugging some issue or if you want to have a test suite for reusable commands.

 ### Verbose mode

-Verbose mode which works the same as for `go test`.
-When enabled, the test output will be streamed when `go test -v` is used.
+Enable verbose output using the `-v` CLI flag.
+It works similar to `go test -v`.
+When enabled, the whole output will be streamed.
 If disabled, only logs from failed task are send to the output.

-Set verbose mode for the whole application using the `-v` CLI flag.
-Or set `Verbose` to `true` in [`type Taskflow`](https://pkg.go.dev/github.com/pellared/taskflow#Taskflow).

-It is also possible to set the Verbose mode for the [`type Runner`](https://pkg.go.dev/github.com/pellared/taskflow#Runner).
-That can be used when testing or debugging a single task's command.

 Use [`func (*TF) Verbose`](https://pkg.go.dev/github.com/pellared/taskflow#TF.Verbose) to check if verbose mode was set within the task's command.

 ### Parameters

 The task commands can get the parameters using [`func (*TF) Params`](https://pkg.go.dev/github.com/pellared/taskflow#TF.Params).

 The parameters can be set via CLI using the `key=val` syntax after CLI flags.
 For example, `go run ./build -v ci=true all` would run the `all` task with `ci` parameter set to `"true"` in verbose mode.

+[`type TFParams`](https://pkg.go.dev/github.com/pellared/taskflow#TFParams) contains convenient conversion methods like [`func (p TFParams) Int(key string) (int, error)`](https://pkg.go.dev/github.com/pellared/taskflow#TFParams.Int).

 Default values can be assigned via `Params` field in [`type Taskflow`](https://pkg.go.dev/github.com/pellared/taskflow#Taskflow).

-[`type Params`](https://pkg.go.dev/github.com/pellared/taskflow#Params) contains convenient conversion methods like [`func (p Params) Int(key string) (int, error)`](https://pkg.go.dev/github.com/pellared/taskflow#Params.Int).

 ### Helpers for running programs